jimysancho/agent-py-gpt/Readme.md

 ```
 {node_id: [lines in which the node appears]}
 ```
-where node_id is the nodes that appears in an specific node.
+where node_id is the id of the node that appears in an specific node.
 For example:
 ```
 text_of_node_1 = "def hello(): ..."
 text_of_node_2 = "def bye(): hello(); print("bye!")"